dlimeb/dieter.ca/content/posts/markdown.md

 ## Blockquotes

 > This is a blockquote.
 It’s what happens when a paragraph wants to cosplay as wisdom.
-> Like a catchphrase you'd find stitched on a pillow... if the pillow were made of HTML.
-> “AI-generated wisdom: now 60% more confident, 80% more wrong!”
+Like a catchphrase you'd find stitched on a pillow... if the pillow were made of HTML.
+“AI-generated wisdom: now 60% more confident, 80% more wrong!”
-> — A Bot Who’s Seen Things
+> <cite>— A Bot Who’s Seen Things</cite>

 ## Lists